mephistolist/pfpb/README.md

 This program must be run as root.
 ```

-Some may ask, what purpose does this software serve?
-Have not VPNs eliminated the need for peer blocking software?
-Is it not true most of them no longer work?
-The lists used by this software are taken from https://www.iblocklist.com/lists.
-If you view the different paid vs free lists, you will probably see why a paid subscription is much better at protecting privacy.
-So if you want better privacy it will cost just a few dollars a year.
-It has also been shown time and time ago that VPN providers who claim to not keep logs are often not telling the truth.
-Even if it is true, this does not stop forensics done on memory.
-So you may use this software with a VPN to gain even more privacy as an extra layer of protection.

-There are also the lists from https://www.iblocklist.com/lists?category=country, which can allow one to block an entire country.
-While this is usually a horrible to do in Linux, the pf firewall can handle 50,000 ips the same way it handles 5.
-This software will also convert ip ranges to cidr subnet notation, making the job even easier.

-This software comes only with the free lists from iblocklist.com.
+By default, this software comes only with the free lists from iblocklist.com.
 If you wish to add more you may edit /var/pfpb/config.txt.
 You will find entries inside it like this:

 ```
 http://list.iblocklist.com/?list=imlmncgrkbnacgcwfjvh&fileformat=p2p&archiveformat=gz;ads